Facebook is now ranking news organizations based on their trustworthiness

 The company is investing billions of dollars on artificial intelligence and tens of thousands of human moderators to help deter fake news and propaganda on the platform, particularly during elections, Zuckerberg reportedly said.

-Facebook is still reeling from its role in the 2016 US presidential campaign.
-Russian trolls with ties to the Kremlin-backed Internet Research Agency abused the social network to meddle in the election, spread misinformation and sow discord among Americans.
+The social networking company is still reeling from its role in the 2016 US presidential campaign.
+Russian trolls with ties to the Kremlin-backed Internet Research Agency abused Facebook to meddle in the election, spread misinformation and sow discord among Americans.
 Facebook says they did that through a combination of paid ads and free "organic" posts.

 Facebook said last year that roughly 126 million people could have seen the Russian-backed content.
 In the aftermath, Zuckerberg has vowed to hire 20,000 people to work on security and content moderation.
 Right now, Facebook has 15,000 and will continue to ramp up.